christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 - **nsubj-2 belief state (duplicate token heads)** identify early occurrences of the same tokens that represent locations, subject actions, objects and positions in relation to Mark.
     - e.g., John puts cat on basket, Mark takes cat off basket, Mark puts cat on box

-- **location state (previous-backup token heads)** captures local dependencies, primarily focusing on locations of subjects and objects to tokens immediately preceding the current one, placing them in the context of the ongoing scene.
+- **location state (previous-backup token heads)** captures local dependencies, primarily focusing on locations of subjects and objects with equal weight, to tokens immediately preceding the current one, placing them in the context of the ongoing scene.
     - e.g., John puts cat on basket then leaves room, Mark puts cat on box then leaves room, John returns to room, John goes to school, Mark goes to work

-- **nsubj-1 belief state (induction heads)** maintains the state of subjects' in the scene by detecting patterns, copying and propagating tokens forward from early tokens previous positions in a sequence.
+- **nsubj-1 belief state (induction heads)** captures long range dependencies, maintains the state of subjects' in the scene by detecting patterns, copying and propagating tokens forward from early tokens previous positions in the sequence.
+    - e.g., John put cat on basket, John at school, John not in room, Mark not in room, cat currently on basket

+- **Copy Supression Heads** negatively effects true-beliefs and prevents copying the actual location of the object via negative modulations from value vectors.
     - e.g., John put cat on basket, John at school, Mark takes cat off basket, Mark put cat on box, John not in room, Mark at school, cat currently on box (according to Mark's belief), cat currently on basket (according to John's belief)

-- **Copy Supression Heads** negatively effects true-beliefs and prevents copying the actual location of the object via negative modulations from value vectors.
-    - e.g., John+++, Mark+, cat on basket++++, cat on box--
+        - John+++, Mark+, cat on basket++++, cat on box--

 <br>